AnemoneLabs/nymphemeral/docs/source/use/composition.rst

 ID was removed.
 Therefore, when someone receives that message, they will have to use all of their keys to attempt to decrypt it.

-If the message is being signed, either the GPG Agent or nymphemeral will prompt you for a passphrase to unlock the secret key:
+If the message is being signed, the GPG Agent will prompt you for a passphrase to unlock the secret key:

 .. figure:: agent.png
    :alt: GPG Agent